 The Collier-Laurence Methodology

 Once our patient receives their brace, we ask them to get an x-ray, in their brace, in 6-8 weeks from the day of delivery.
-We need to see a copy of the x-ray so we can assess the function of the brace.
+We review a copy of the x-ray so we can assess the function of the brace.
 Scoliosis treatment requires on-going adjustments and continued care as the patient grows.
 Brace straps wear out in 3-5 months and need to be replaced and then re-marked for tightness.

 When patient has 4 month follow-up with an x-ray in brace, there is good information about whether the brace is working or not.
 The “medicine” of the brace is to push on the curve and try to reduce it by 50%.
 When the follow up is with an x-ray that is out of brace, it is more difficult to assess what needs to be done to the brace for better performance.